Ruddranil16/Swaralipi-Music-Player/README.md

  # ***Swaralipi-Music-Player***

  ## About
  ***Swaralipi*** is a music player application.
-It is built in Python using tkinter and has all the features you would want or need in a music player.
+It is built in Python using tkinter and has all the features you would want or need in a music player.......

 ## Features
 | No | Name |